George Arthur Fripp: Life

-Fripp was born in Bristol, and educated in Bristol, Birmingham and Leamington.
+Fripp was born on 13 June 1813, in Bristol, and educated in Bristol, Birmingham and Leamington.
+He was a grandson of Nicholas Pocock, a brother of Alfred Downing Fripp and an uncle of Henry Charles Innes Fripp.

 He had lessons in oil painting from James Baker Pyne and first exhibited at the Bristol Society of Artists in 1832.
 In 1834 he accompanied the Bristol artist William James Müller on a sketching tour of Europe, which produced works he later exhibited at the Royal Academy from 1838.

 In 1841, he exhibited at the Old Watercolour Society, becoming an associate that year, a full member in 1845, and secretary from 1848 to 1854.
 He became well known for his watercolours, mostly scenic British views.